giantmachines/react-context-leaderboard/README.md

 ## Memory Matching Game: Leader Board

+NOTE: NOT THE SAME AS THE MAIN BRANCH -- TO BE UPDATED

 ## Objectives

 - Incorporate React Context to substitute for drilling state hooks to child components.